varigence/docs/bimlflex/metadata-editors/accelerator.md

 **Split Link**

-When two or more Links have been joined, it is possible to revert that action and split the Links into individual relationships.
+When two or more Links have been joined, it is possible to revert that action and 'split' the Links into individual relationships.

 ### Context Action for Satellite Columns

-## Drag Actions
+## Drag and Drop Actions

-There are modeling actions available on some objects, allowing a modeler to drop an object on top of another to introduce a model change.

-### Drag Action for Link Objects

-**Join links to create Unit of Work**

-When dropping a Link object on top of another Link object created from the same source table, it is possible to join them together into a single Link, or Unit of Work.
+When dropping a Link object on top of another Link object that is created from the same source object, it is possible to join them together into a single Link, or Unit of Work.
 When joining the objects, the new Link name is specified in the dialog.

 ## Adjusting Model behavior